jdkula/HLSStreamer/README.md

 # HLSStreamer
-iOS app that allows you to stream your screen over HLS, no external server necessary.
+iOS app that allows you to stream your screen over HLS, no external server or desktop-side applications necessary.

 ## Building